ni/nimi-python/docs/nidcpower/class.rst

+            .. note:: NI-DCPower uses the terms "source" and "output".
+However, while sinking with electronic loads and SMUs these correspond to "sinking" and "input", respectively.

-            .. note:: This method is not supported on all devices.
+                This method is not supported on all devices.
 For more information about supported devices, search ni.com for Supported Methods by Device.

             .. tip:: This method can be called on specific channels within your :py:class:`nidcpower.Session` instance.